-Infants 12 months or younger: rest the patient on your forearm, while also resting your forearm, on your thigh.
-Perform 5 thumps with the heel of your hand upon the infants back.
-If the patient is still choking turn the infant over, face-up, and with 2 fingers upon the breastplate perform 5 chest compressions.
-Repeat the process until the object is dis-lodged.
+Infants 12 months or younger: rest the patient on your forearm (face-down), while also resting your forearm, on your thigh.
+Perform 5 thumps with the heel of your hand upon the infant's back.
+If the patient is still choking turn the infant over, face up, and with 2 fingers upon the breastplate perform 5 chest compressions.
+Repeat the process until the object is dislodged.

 Unconscious Person: when performing the Heimlich maneuver on an unconscious person lay the patient on his/her back.
 Make sure to clear the patient’s airway, if needed, finger swipe the patient's mouth to pick out any foreign objects.
 If you can’t see or can’t take the object out of the patient’s mouth, make sure to perform CPR.
 Chest compressions will most likely clear the patient’s airway.

-If you're still unable to clear the patient’s airway and/or if the patient falls unconscious, make sure to call 911 and perform CPR and chest compressions.
+If you're still unable to clear the patient’s airway and/or if the patient still isn't showing signs of life, make sure to call 911 and continue performing chest compressions.